 3 Tips That Will Help You in Choosing a Housewarming Gift

 Think of the preferences of the homeowner.
-The first thing you should consider is the tastes and preferences of the homeowner.
+The first thing you should consider is the homeowner’s tastes and preferences.
 What are their hobbies and interests?
 This can guide you in selecting an item that they will cherish for a long time.
 If the host supports local artists, then they’ll appreciate a gift of Robert Gordon ceramics.
-Or if the family has a pet dog, they’ll be delighted to receive an item that’s specially made for their furry family member.
+Or, if the family has a pet dog, they’ll be delighted to receive an item that’s specially made for their furry family member.
 Aside from their current tastes, you can also account for their future plans and give them a head start.
-For example, if the host has mentioned wanting to start a garden before, you can give them gardening tools or supplies.
+For example, if the host has mentioned starting a garden before, you can give them gardening tools or supplies.

 Consider the circumstances of the move.
 Why did the host move?
 Are they downsizing or upsizing?
 Considering all these factors can help you come up with a gift that the party host will be able to use.
 First-time movers, for example, may appreciate tools and supplies that they may not have thought about at first or novelty decor that will help them really own their new space.
 A downsizing family may want less décor and more space-saving appliances, while an upsizing one may appreciate art for their new walls and empty spaces.